 Propagating Aloe Juvenna ‘Tiger Tooth Aloe’ Plant

 Aloe Juvenna ‘Tiger Tooth Aloe’ produce pups and offsets.
 The best way to propagate these plants is by separating the pups and removing the offsets from the mother plant.
-Of course you’d have to wait until your plant produces pups or offshoots before you can do any propagation.
+Of course, you’d have to wait until your plant produces pups or offshoots before you can do any propagation.
 As far as I know, these plants cannot be propagated from leaf cuttings.
 I read that leaf propagation is just not possible for these plants and I have personally never tried to propagate through leaf cuttings.

 How to Remove Pups

 Find pups that appear large enough to be removed.
 Try to get some roots when removing the pup.
-You can remove a pup without roots, but you will have a much greater success with ones that have roots already growing.
+You can remove a pup without roots, but you will have much greater success with ones that have roots already growing.
 Pups without roots will eventually root themselves, but the ones with existing roots have a greater chance of survival on their own.
-Likewise, bigger pups are stronger than smaller ones and will have a better chance at surviving on their own.
+Likewise, bigger pups are stronger than smaller ones and will have a better chance of surviving on their own.